Ian Darke

 Ian Darke (born 1954) is an English association football and boxing commentator who currently works for ESPN and TNT Sports.
 Darke was previously one of Sky's "Big Four" football commentators alongside Martin Tyler, Alan Parry and Rob Hawthorne.
-He was also the main commentator for Sky's big boxing fights and along with Jim Watt, covered some of the biggest fights involving British boxers.
+He was also the main commentator for Sky's big boxing fights and has covered some of the biggest fights involving British boxers along with Jim Watt.

 Career

 BBC Radio/Sky Sports

 Darke worked for nearly ten years on BBC Radio covering boxing, athletics and football, before moving to Sky Sports in 1992 to commentate on the newly formed FA Premier League.
 He was the number two to lead commentator Martin Tyler and was the main commentator for Ford Monday Night Football.

 In 1995, as Sky's boxing coverage expanded so much that the sport almost disappeared from terrestrial screens, Darke switched permanently to be their main boxing commentator, his role on Monday Night Football being taken by Rob Hawthorne.
 He was one of the Sky commentators for Evander Holyfield vs. Mike Tyson II, the fight known for being the one where Tyson bit off a piece of Holyfield's ear.

 Nearly ten years later, after boxing promoter Frank Warren took his fighters to ITV, Sky's boxing output was significantly reduced, freeing up Darke for a return to 'live' football (although he had commentated on matches for an international audience, and had been heard on Sky covering some Champions League matches).
 Darke commentated on matches such as the 2005 Champions League semi-final between Chelsea and Liverpool.

 Darke enjoyed a prolific Sky Sports career with commentaries for Premier League, UEFA Champions League and Football League matches, as well as maintaining his boxing commitments.